sadumankucuk/todo-app-frontend/README.md

 Frontend side will work on 8080 port you can access it too
 > sample: localhost: 8080

+### OR
+you can reach frontend - https://modanisa-frontend-todo-app.herokuapp.com

 ### tests used in the project

 ![TestPyramid](./test-pyramid.png)